VIALabs-io/hello-hop/README.md

 # HelloHOP Path Following Message Example

-`HelloHOP` is an example implementation designed to demonstrate the capabilities of CryptoLink.Tech technology in facilitating cross-chain message passing.
-This sample contract illustrates the use of the [CryptoLink.Tech NPM package](https://github.com/CryptoLinkTech/npm) for enabling messages to traverse multiple blockchain networks via a predefined sequence of chain IDs.
+`HelloHOP` is an example implementation designed to demonstrate the capabilities of VIA Labs technology in facilitating cross-chain message passing.
+This sample contract illustrates the use of the [VIA Labs NPM package](https://github.com/VIALabs-io/contracts) for enabling messages to traverse multiple blockchain networks via a predefined sequence of chain IDs.
 It serves primarily as a technical showcase, highlighting the mechanics of cross-chain communication without external bridges in a multi-chain environment.

 ## Features

 - **Multi-Hop Messages**: Facilitates the passage of messages across multiple blockchain networks in a sequential manner.
-- **Cross-Chain Functionality**: Demonstrates the ability to conduct cross-chain interactions using the underlying capabilities of the CryptoLink.Tech framework.
+- **Cross-Chain Functionality**: Demonstrates the ability to conduct cross-chain interactions using the underlying capabilities of the VIA Labs framework.
-- **CryptoLink.Tech Integration**: Implements the CryptoLink.Tech NPM package, showcasing its utility in cross-chain messaging.
+- **VIA Labs Integration**: Implements the VIA Labs NPM package, showcasing its utility in cross-chain messaging.

 ## Prerequisites